rendzina/BigDataAndVisualisation/HDInsight/README.md

    - Configure cluster size and settings
    - Set up storage account

-2. **Access Jupyter Notebooks**:
+2. **Access Jupyter and Zeppelin Notebooks**:
    - Navigate to your HDInsight cluster
    - Click on "Cluster dashboards"
-   - Select "Jupyter notebook"
+   - Select "Jupyter notebook" or "Zeppelin Notebook"
    - Use your cluster credentials to log in
+   - Files are also provided for the Google Co-Lab server (independent of HDInsight)

 3. **Upload Notebooks**:
    - Download notebooks from this repository
-   - Upload to Jupyter notebook interface
+   - Upload to Jupyter or Zeppelin notebook interface
    - Ensure all dependencies are available

 ## Available Notebooks